 Luxembourg lawmakers delivered a perfect Valentine’s Day gift to all blockchain lovers and financiers on Feb.
 14 when they passed a new blockchain bill into law.
 The document grants all transactions performed with the help of this technology the same legal status as those made via traditional means.

-It matters to the VNX Exchange community because it validates the underlying distributed ledger technology that serves as a backbone for our platform.
+The passing of this law matters to the VNX Exchange community because it validates the underlying distributed ledger technology that serves as a backbone for our platform.
 It matters to the financial industry in Luxembourg and other European countries because blockchain adoption brings its players a step closer to a different future.
 In this future cross-border financial transactions, relationships between different financial institutions and retail investors are made easier.

 Luxembourg has long been on the forefront of supporting large-scale blockchain adoption.
-As Luxembourg Times has rightly pointed out, without this law it would have be hard for the country to complete for a prime spot as the go-to jurisdiction for blockchain in Europe.
+As Luxembourg Times has rightly pointed out, without this law it would have been hard for the country to complete for a prime spot as the go-to jurisdiction for blockchain in Europe.

 And it will no doubt be a race.
 In fact, it’s already happening.
 In mid-December the European parliament issued a resolution seeking to promote the adoption of blockchain in the EU.